-The Community Schools program in Lebanon County is being piloted in the Lebanon School District at Northwest Elementary and Lebanon Middle School with the hope of expanding to other school districts in the coming years.
+In the Lebanon School District, our Community School is currently at Northwest Elementary with the hope of expanding to other school districts in the coming years.
 The program is managed by Communities in Schools of Pennsylvania (CISPA), a nonprofit that specializes in integrated community school programs.
-United Way’s investment supports two Community School Coordinators, Christina Tinoco and Guillermo Barroso, who were hired by CISPA to help address barriers to education and ensure that children have access to the resources they need to succeed at school.
+United Way’s investment supports employment of a Community School Coordinator, who was hired by CISPA to help address barriers to education and ensure that children have access to the resources they need to succeed at school.

 - Increase parent engagement

 - Decrease behavioral issues

 - Align community resources to meet needs of the students and families.

 Some of the projects that have come out of these goals:

 - Providing targeted case management services to 35 students.